postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-methods.md

 So if you want to get to the name of the method you are targeting from the aspect code, you can do so by calling <xref:Metalama.Framework.Code.INamedDeclaration.Name?text=meta.Target.Method.Name>.
 You can get the qualified name of the method by calling the `meta.Target.Method.ToDisplayString()` method.

-Now let's see how this information can be used to enhance the log aspect that is already created.
+Now let's see how this information can be used to enhance the logging aspect that is already created.

 The following code shows how this can be used: